dylanvu/dylanvu.github.io/src/app/markdown/iter/ucsb.md

-# UUniversity of California, Santa Barbara
+# University of California, Santa Barbara

 ## Freshman Year
 I entered UC Santa Barbara (UCSB) in 2019 in the Freshman Summer Start Program originally as a mechanical engineering student aiming to go into astronautical engineering with dreams of working for NASA.